Archdiocesan news

 Journey toward priesthood rooted in prayer, openness to God, community support

-Archbishop Mitchell T. Rozanski will ordain Deacon Robert Hennekes to the priesthood and Michael Laugeman to the transitional diaconate at 10 a.m.
-Saturday, May 24, at the Cathedral Basilica of Saint Louis.
-The Mass will be livestreamed at cathedralstl.org.
+Archbishop Mitchell T. Rozanski ordained Father Robert Hennekes to the priesthood and Deacon Michael Laugeman to the transitional diaconate May 24 at the Cathedral Basilica of Saint Louis.
+It is the first time, at least in recent history, that an ordination to the priesthood and transitional diaconate were celebrated together.

 This isn’t the first time that Deacon Hennekes and Laugeman have crossed paths, though.
 While at St. Dominic, Deacon Hennekes helped coach Laugeman on the football field.
 Neither of them thought that one day they’d be standing together at the cathedral basilica, answering their vocational calling to serve God’s people.